 It's the knowledge problem, i.e., it's practically impossible to predict even an individual human action, much less millions and millions of them and to know whether intervening in this way and at this level will do this or that.

-And yet, when it comes to the untold number of individual economic exchanges occurring in the United States, there’s a belief among progressives that the knowledge problem can be overcome and the economy with all its players centrally planned
+And yet, when it comes to the untold number of individual economic exchanges occurring in the United States, there's a belief among progressives that the knowledge problem can be overcome and the economy with all its players centrally planned for the better.

 The inverse obviously holds for conservatives who confess a desire to not centrally plan the economy (although I don't believe them), but think they can centrally plan the Middle East.